Larger Quantities, Lower Prices

 Eastern North America is the home to the Staghorn Sumac, also known as Rhus Typhina.
 The Staghorn Sumac is in the family Anacardiaceae and is a species of flowering plant.
 The Staghorn Sumac can be found in the Appalachian Mountains, Midwestern and Northeastern areas of the United States and primarily in Southeastern Canada.
 The Staghorn Sumac is mainly found in a temperate climate and is widely cultivated as an ornamental.

-The Staghorn Sumac is a deciduous shrub and or small tree and possibly grow 6 meters side by 5 meters tall and rust color hairs densely cover the stems and leaf petioles.
-The branches of the Staghorn Sumac got its name from its forking pattern branches that look like antlers and over time evolved to the common name "staff's horn sumach".
+The Staghorn Sumac is a deciduous shrub and or small tree and possibly grow 6 meters side by 5 meters tall, and rust color hairs densely cover the stems and leaf petioles.
+The branches of the Staghorn Sumac got its name from its forking pattern branches that look like antlers and over time evolved to the common name "staff's horn sumach."
 Also, female or male plants are formed from large clumps since it is dioecious.
 At the terminal and if a Staghorn Sumac's branches, you can find dense clusters of small fruit (red drupes).
-The clusters are comic and are 2-2 inches wide and 2-8 inches long and the plant flowers ripen from June to September and the plant flowers from May to July.
-Yellow, Orange, and Red colors make up the vibrant colors in autumn and the fruit may last from winter to spring.
+The groups are comic and are 2-2 inches wide, and 2-8 inches long, and the plant flowers ripen from June to September and the plant flowers from May to July.
+Yellow, Orange, and Red colors make up the vibrant colors in autumn, and the fruit may last from winter to spring.

 Staghorn sumac bares fruit that usually ripens in the June to September months.
 The staghorn sumac grows more than 3 feet in one year.
 Staghorn sumac thrives in almost any soil it is planted.